stevenhoney/excel-shopify-gift-card-tool/README.md

 (No, I haven't uploaded valid credentials in a screenshot here, don't worry!)

 #### Inputting Cards to Be Generated
-Five columns are used to form the body of the post to the API:
+Five columns are used to create each gift card and form the body of each post to the API, all except the Value column are **optional**:

 ![Screenshot-2]